-5. Our Daily Needs: "Give us this day our daily bread." (verse 11)
+5. Our daily needs: "Give us this day our daily bread." (verse 11)

-6. Forgiveness: "And forgive us our debts, As we forgive our debtors." (verse 12)
+6. Forgiveness: "And forgive us our debts, as we forgive our debtors." (verse 12)

-Notice "and forgive us our debts, as we forgive our debtors" hinges on our ability, our willingness to forgive others of what they've done to us.
+Notice "and forgive us our debts, as we forgive our debtors" hinges on our ability, our willingness to forgive others of what they have done to us.
 In Luke it says pretty much the same thing in the English, but the Greek actually says, "Not those who are indebted to us, but those who injure us."
 And it could be injury of a physical nature, of an emotional nature, any kind of slight or snub, any kind of sin against you—any fault they would have that effects you in some way.

 7. Guidance: "And do not lead us into temptation, but deliver us from the evil one." (verse 13)

 As a little sidelight on this, in the one in Luke it does not say, "Do not lead us into temptation," but rather "Do not bring us into temptation."
 There is a slight change in meaning, because it sounds like if you say "lead," that God's out in front pulling you into temptation.
-The "bring" changes the meaning to say, God, please help me avoid anything, unless I really need it.
-He's going to allow us to go into temptation if it's going to help produce better character in us.
+The "bring" changes the meaning to say, "God, please help me avoid anything, unless I really need it."
+He is going to allow us to go into temptation if it is going to help produce better character in us.
 But we can ask Him to have mercy and not to allow that to happen.
-He won't tempt us Himself.
+He will not tempt us Himself.
 It says that very clearly in James 1, but He sometimes allows it to happen so that we can use it as a springboard for growth.